-Me and Chase have gone round a bit in Thailand, so I thought I’d be ready to share some advice on how to travel with your dog – and save you from making the mistakes I’ve made.
-We travel the route Bangkok – Koh Phangan so I will also explain this in detail.
+Chase and I have travelled quite extensively in Thailand, so I thought I’d share some advice on how the pet travel in Thailand works.
+This will hopefully also save you from making the same mistakes I’ve made.
+We have travelled the route Bangkok – Koh Phangan most often so I will explain this journey in detail.
 To Rayong and Pattaya we have used a taxi.

 When you arrive at the train station, you can hire a guy with a trolley to help with your luggage.
 I have managed to walk around with my 20kg rucksack, 8kg backpack on my chest, a handbag, dog in one hand and dog’s crate in another.
 Furthermore, add plus 30 degrees (Celsius that is), humidity and sweat to the equation = nightmare.
 Believe me.
 Just hire the guy.